michellevit/YouTube-Reddit-Episode-Auto-Poster/README.txt

 This Python script checks the Lex Fridman YouTube channel for the latest podcast episode, and posts the video to the Lex Fridman subreddit (if it has not already been posted).

-*Note: to avoid spamming the actual Lex Fridman subreddit, a test subreddit (i.e. mics_test_community) has been used in this script
+*Note: to avoid spamming the actual Lex Fridman subreddit, a test subreddit was used when testing this script

 ----------